-This guide is based on UK law.
-It was last updated in September 2008.
+This guide was last updated in January 2018.

-A UK Design Registration covers England, Scotland, Wales and Northern Ireland and the Isle of Man.
-A UK Design Registration is a statutory right governed by the Copyright, Designs and Patents Act 1988.
-It grants the owner a monopoly right for the appearance of the whole or part of a product resulting from the features of, in particular, the lines, contours, colours, shape, texture and materials of the product or its ornamentation.
+A UK registered design grants the owner a monopoly right for the appearance of the whole or part of a product resulting from the features of, in particular, the lines, contours, colours, shape, texture and materials of the product or its ornamentation.

 To be registrable a design must be new and have individual character.
 To be new, the design is required to differ from known designs by more than "immaterial details".
 To have individual character a design must create a different overall impression on an informed user, who is normally a technically sophisticated user of the class of products and who is neither a designer or a manufacturer.
 Although a design application can be filed up to one year after the design has been made public, it is preferable that a design application is filed as soon as the design is created.